-A common classification was developed by Eurostat for use in data collection surveys including ECHP, LFS, HBS and EU-SILC as well as the subsequent presentation of indicators relating to income, housing, education, healthcare, etc. Rather than focusing on "couples" and/or "families", the classification is constructed by reference to the numbers of adult members, their age and gender, and the numbers of dependent children living with them.
-This is reproduced below:

-Type of household

-Total
+- Total

-All households without dependent children
+- All households without dependent children

-Single person household
+- Single person household

-One adult male
+- One adult male

-One adult female
+- One adult female

-One adult older than 65 years
+- One adult older than 65 years

-One adult aged between 0 and 64 years
+- One adult aged between 0 and 64 years

-Two adults, no dependent children, younger than 65 years
+- Two adults, no dependent children, younger than 65 years

-Two adults, no dependent children, at least one aged 65 years and over
+- Two adults, no dependent children, at least one aged 65 years and over

-Three or more adults, no dependent children
+- Three or more adults, no dependent children

-All households with dependent children
+- All households with dependent children

-Single parent with a least one dependent child
+- Single parent with a least one dependent child

-Two adults with one dependent child
+- Two adults with one dependent child

-Two adults with two dependent children
+- Two adults with two dependent children

-Two adults with three or more dependent children
+- Two adults with three or more dependent children

-Three or more adults with dependent children
+- Three or more adults with dependent children

 Dependent children were previously defined as all persons aged less than 16, plus those economically inactive persons aged 16-24 living with at least one of their parents.
 Now a slightly different definition has been adopted: All persons aged less then 18 are considered as dependent children, plus those economically inactive persons aged 18-24 living with at least one of their parents.

 Activity status:

 Under EU-SILC respondents are asked to declare the number of months of year spent in a list of activity statuses (cross-sectional part).
 From this information a "calendar of activities" can be constructed.

 Note: Separate questions also allow the construction of an "ILO activity status".

 Using the calendar of activities, the following classification of most frequent activity status is established:

 Activity and/or professional status

-Employee (full-time)
+- Employee (full-time)

-Employee (part-time)
+- Employee (part-time)

-Self-employed (full-time)
+- Self-employed (full-time)

-Self-employed (part-time)
+- Self-employed (part-time)

-Unemployed
+- Unemployed

-Pupil, student, further training, unpaid work experience
+- Pupil, student, further training, unpaid work experience

-In retirement or in early retirement or has given up business
+- In retirement or in early retirement or has given up business

-Permanently disabled and/or unfit to work
+- Unfit to work

-Soldier
+- Soldier

-Domestic tasks
+- Domestic tasks

+- Other inactive person

+- Person with permanent disability

 For the 'in work poverty risk indicators', an individual is considered as having a particular activity status if he/she has spent time during the reference year in that status.

 For the pensions indicator 'aggregate replacement ratio' only persons who have spent the total reported time in the relevant activity status are considered.

 Education level:

-Under EU-SILC, the attainment levels of individuals are classified according to the 'International Standard Classification of Education' version of 1997.
-Level 0 Pre-primary education.
+Under EU-SILC, the attainment levels of individuals are classified according to the 'International Standard Classification of Education' version of 2011.

+- Level 000 Less than primary education.

-Level 1 Primary education.
+- Level 100 Primary education.

-Level 2 Lower secondary education.
+- Level 200 Lower secondary education.

-Level 3 Upper secondary education.
+- Level 300 Upper secondary education.

-Level 4 Post-secondary non-tertiary education.
+- Level 400 Post-secondary non-tertiary education.

-Level 5 First stage of tertiary education

-Level 6 Second stage of tertiary education
+- Level 500 Short cycle tertiary

+- Level 600 Bachelor or equivalent

+- Level 700 Master or equivalent.

+- Level 800 Doctorate or equivalent.

 Occupation:

 Under EU-SILC, the occupational status of individuals is classified according to the 'International Standard Classification of Occupations' ISCO_08 (COM).

-4.5 Statistical unit
+3.5 Statistical unit

-Households and household members.
+Household and household members

-4.6 Statistical population
+3.6 Statistical population

-The EU-SILC target population in each country consists of all persons living in private households.
-Persons living in collective households and in institutions are generally excluded from the target population
+• The survey covers all the private households throughout the country, irrespective of their size or socio-economic characteristics.
+The following were excluded from the survey:

+- Institutional households of all types (boarding houses, elderly homes, hospitals, prisons, rehabilitation centers, camps, etc.) - Households with more than five lodgers and - Households with foreigners serving in diplomatic missions

-4.7 Reference area
+3.7 Reference area

 The whole country

-4.8 Time coverage
+3.8 Time coverage

 Annual survey

-4.9 Base period
+3.9 Base period

-Not applicable
+The year of survey conduct, 2016

-5. Unit of measure
+4. Unit of measure

-Top

 Most indicators are reported as rates.
 Some are reported in other units (e.g. numbers, monetary units, etc.)

-6. Reference period
+5. Reference period

-Top

 In the Survey on Income and Living Conditions EU-SILC the following reference periods are mentioned:

-For rent, income taxes and contributions for insurance:

-• The current month (rent or imputed rent house)

-• The previous calendar year, ie for 2012, the reference year is 2011 (employees and self-employed income, social benefits, pensions, financial assistance to and from third parties, investment income, taxes, etc.)
+- For rent, income taxes and contributions for insurance: - The current month (rent or imputed rent house) - The previous calendar year, ie for 2016, the reference year is 2015 (employees and self-employed income, social benefits, pensions, financial assistance to and from third parties, investment income, taxes, etc.)

 For employment and unemployment: